Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: Efficient Construction of Linear Assemblies

-Initially, tileset $T$ consists of four singleton tiles whose names correspond to their identities as defined by $f(A)$: $a_{0}, b_{0}, x_{0},$ and $y_{0}$.
+Initially, the system consists only of copies of tiles from $T$, namely the four singleton tiles whose names correspond to their identities as defined by $f$: $a_{0}, b_{0}, x_{0},$ and $y_{0}$.
 Assembly proceeds by recursive combination of these tiles into larger supertiles.
-Figure ~\ref{fig:supertileIdentity} shows how producible assemblies can join; for example, $a_{1}$ can attach to the western edge of either $x_{1}$ or $y_{1}$, producing $a_{2}$ and $y_{2}$, respectively.
-For a detailed view of the internal signal structure of the tiles that allows for this behavior, see figure ~\ref{fig:line_tiles}.
-Note that each assembly possesses two exposed external glues, allowing non-deterministic binding to occur, a critical aspect of the construction.
+Figure ~\ref{fig:supertileIdentity} shows how producible assemblies can join; for example, $a_{0}$ can attach to the western edge of either $x_{0}$ or $y_{0}$, producing $a_{1}$ and $y_{1}$, respectively.
+For a detailed view of the internal signal structure of the tiles that allows for this behavior, see Figure~\ref{fig:line_tiles}.
+Note that each assembly possesses two exposed external glues which allow non-deterministic binding to occur, a critical aspect of the construction.

-This binding event that occurs as a result of joining two assemblies together will {\it propagate} a signal either left or right, depending on what identity the newly formed assembly is supposed to take on.
+The binding event that joins two assemblies together will propagate a signal either left or right (via $L_k$ or $R_k$ glues), depending on what identity the newly formed assembly is supposed to take on.
 For example: if tile $a_{0}$ attaches to tile $x_{0}$, it can only do so by virtue of glue $ax_{0}$.
-At this point, the assembly "knows" that it is now supposed to be $a_{1}$, and activates a glue on its right face: $R_{1}$.
+At this point, the assembly ``knows'' that it is now supposed to be $a_{1}$, and activates a glue on its right face: $R_{1}$.
 Each tile in the assembly can receive $R_{1}$ on its left edge (because it is already activated), and activate it on its right edge, effectively propagating a signal across multiple tiles.
 When the rightmost tile (in this case, $x_{0}$) receives the signal, it activates glues corresponding to the appropriate identity, i.e., $ax_{1}$ and $ay_{1}$.
 At this point, the assembly can properly be called $a_{1}$.
 The tileset is designed in such a way that the external edge tiles in any particular assembly are known.
 For example, it can be observed that the leftmost and rightmost tiles in any $a_{k}$ will be $a_{0}$ and $x_{0}$, respectively.
 This fact allows a simple signal transduction: when an edge tile receives a particular signal, there is exactly one identity that particular assembly can adopt via glue activation.